Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 where $\sgn(\eta_{0})$ denotes the sign of $\eta_{0}$.
 Now we see that the blow-up scenario ($\lmb(t)\to0$) is unstable as it can happen if and only if $\eta_{0}=0$.
 The analysis of the formal dynamical system also says that \emph{non-vanishing of $\eta_{0}$} is the only way of avoiding blow-up, so the blow-up scenario is codimension 1 stable.
 Moreover, the formula \eqref{eq:intro-lmb-gmm-formula} also demonstrates the mechanism of avoiding blow-up; the spatial scale $\lmb(t)$ contracts until it reaches the scale $(\eta_{0})^{2}$, then \emph{the phase rotation parameter $\gmm(t)$ abruptly changes in a short time scale $|t-T|\lesssim|\eta_{0}|$ by the fixed amount of angle $\text{sgn}(\eta_{0})\pi$}, and finally $\lmb(t)$ starts to grow (the spreading) as a backward evolution of the blow-up.
 This instability mechanism is referred to as \emph{rotational instability} and it was observed in \cite{KimKwon2019,Kim2022CSSrigidityArxiv} as the instability mechanism of pseudo-conformal blow-up solutions for the self-dual Chern--Simons--Schrödinger equation.
 A formal observation of rotational instability goes back to \cite{vandenBergWilliams2013,MerleRaphaelRodnianski2013Invention} for the Landau--Lifshitz--Gilbert equation.

-\emph{7.
-Relation to explicit formula.} Killip, Laurens, and Vi\c{s}an \cite{KillipLaurensVisan2023CMDNLSL2plusexplicitformulaarxiv} derived a global-in-time explicit solution formula for \eqref{CMdnls} in the sense of Gérard, for initial data $u_{0}\in H_{+}^{\infty}(\R)\cap\langle x\rangle^{-1}L^{2}(\R)$.
-However, that solution $u(t,z)$ is in fact defined for all $t\in\bbR$ and $z\in\bbC_{+}=\{z\in\bbC:\Im(z)>0\}$ and the solution $u(t,x)$ for $t,x\in\bbR$ are obtained as the $z=x+iy\to x$ limit.
-This $u(t,x)$ might be singular in time and may not be a \emph{strong} solution (say in $C_{t}H_{x}^{s}$) to \eqref{CMdnls}.
-Hence one may understand the global solutions obtained by the explicit formula as weak solutions in a suitable sense.
+\emph{8.
+Relation to explicit formula.} Killip, Laurens, and Vi\c{s}an \cite{KLV2025CAMS} derived a global-in-time explicit solution formula for \eqref{CMdnls} in the sense of Gérard, for initial data $u_{0}\in H_{+}^{\infty}(\R)\cap\langle x\rangle^{-1}L^{2}(\R)$.
+However, that solution $u(t,z)$ is in fact defined for all $t\in\bbR$ and $z\in\bbC_{+}=\{z\in\bbC:\Im(z)>0\}$ and the solution $u(t,x)$ for $t,x\in\bbR$ are obtained as the limit $z=x+iy\to x$.
+This $u(t,x)$ might be singular in time and may not be a \emph{strong} solution (say, in $C_{t}H_{x}^{s}$) to \eqref{CMdnls}.
+Hence, the formula says that if a strong solution $u(t,x)$ exists in time interval $I$, then $u(t,x)$ must follow the explicit formula mentioned above.
 The finite-time blow-up construction in this paper is consistent with the explicit formula, providing a negative answer to the global \emph{regularity} question for large data.